IGH Advisory Committee

 Rosanne Haggerty

-President | Community Solutions
+President and Chief Executive Officer | Community Solutions

-Rev. Dennis H. Holtschneider, CM
+Father Dennis H. Holtschneider, CM

 Robert Karpinski, Assoc.
 VP for Academic Initiatives, Office of the Provost, DePaul University, is pictured in a studio portrait Tuesday, September 13, 2016.
 (DePaul University/Jeff Carrion)